phetsims/paper-land/README.md

 3. Share that data between different paper programs and set up events that trigger changes in your code when you make changes to the real papers in front of you.
 4. Easily add additional programs to control the data objects or multimodal display for your data objects (sounds, sonifications, music, speech) that is as dynamic as the code you create!

 For complete information on how to set up Paper Playground and begin creating and prototyping multimodal, interactive web experiences, please refer to the [Paper Playground Docs](https://phetsims.github.io/paper-land/).

 This repository is dedicated to retaining the features of [Paper Programs](https://paperprograms.org).
 For the most accurate documentation regarding legacy features, refer to the [wonderful Paper Programs documentation](https://github.com/janpaul123/paperprograms/blob/master/docs/).

 ## Installation

-The Paper Playground client runs locally and can utilize a remote database for collaboration over sets of paper programs.
+The Paper Playground client runs locally, but can utilize a remote database for collaboration over sets of paper programs.
 You may also use a local PostgreSQL database.
 To run the client, you need a command-line interface and a few other software components:

 1. Install [Node.js/npm](https://nodejs.org/en/), [Git](https://git-scm.com/), and a command-line interface (e.g., Bash, Terminal, Command Prompt, etc.).
    > :red_circle: **Note:** Some users have reported issues installing newer versions of Node.js/npm on older macOS versions.
 Verify the last supported Node.js/npm version for your operating system.